Medical expert of the article

 Who to contact?

 Treatment of Zollinger-Ellison syndrome is surgical.
-Regardless of the detection or removal of gastrinoma, the operation of choice is considered a gastrectomy, the goal of which is the elimination of the effector organ, since there is never any certainty of complete removal of tumor tissue or the absence of metastases ..
-Medical treatment of gastrinoma is ineffective.
-The use of antacids and anticholinergic drugs only facilitates the symptomatology.
-Recently, antagonist of H2-receptor histamine, methamide, has been used with good results.
+Regardless of detection or removal of gastrinoma, gastrectomy is considered the operation of choice, the purpose of which is to eliminate the effector organ, since there is never certainty of complete removal of tumor tissue or the absence of metastases.
+Drug treatment of gastrinoma is ineffective.
+The use of antacids and anticholinergics only alleviates the symptoms.
+Recently, the histamine H2-receptor antagonist metiamide has been used with good results.